scnwwu/vscode-sas-extension/README.md

 - Move the mouse cursor over a valid SAS keyword in your code.
 - Start to type a valid SAS keyboard, and navigate the focus via the up/down arrows to a keyword in the autocompletion popup list.

-Our syntax help will give you a brief description of a keyword.
-You can get additional help by clicking the links in the syntax help.
+Syntax help will display a brief description of a keyword.
+Additional help can be show by clicking one of the links in the syntax help.

 In the following example, the panel displays help for the data option in the PROC Print procedure.
 Tip: Click the link on the help panel to navigate to the SAS online help.